Young Entrepreneur in Honduras launches a Thriving Tea Business

 “We want to cater to clients who want to brew our tea at home with the same quality and taste that they would enjoy in our shop,” added Jose Guillermo.

 Reflecting over the first year in business, the entrepreneur shared what he has learned: “As a manager I have to be conscientious.
 There are things that affect the company and affect the customer.
 I strive for balance, and to keep calm in stressful times.
-I also educate my staff on all I know and teach them how to handle stress.
+I also educate my staff on all I know, and help them to handle stress.
 Every day I learn something new.”

 The young business owner will turn 18 in a couple of months.